FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This answer is incorrect.

 Like schizoaffective disorder, the diagnosis of mood disorder with psychotic features requires both psychotic and mood symptoms.
 However, in mood disorder with psychotic features, the psychotic features are never present without the mood symptoms.
 When patient mood normalizes, the psychotic features resolve.
-This patient's psychosis is not always present at the same time as the mood symptoms. (
+This patient does not present with mood symptoms.
+(See References)

 References: